stonemjs/docs/src/docs/essentials/incoming-event.md

 ### Populating the `IncomingBrowserEvent`

-Instances are usually created by the browser adapter automatically — you won’t need to construct them manually unless writing a custom adapter or test fixture.
+Instances are usually created by the browser adapter automatically, you won’t need to construct them manually unless writing a custom adapter or test fixture.

 But you can participate in the creation process by providing a custom `protocol` or `locale` value,